astroandes/tololo-lya-fit/paper/referee.md

 without developing the connection between this particular feature and the physics of dwarf galaxies, particularly at z~0 as the target of the this work is.
 Or is it just the atypical line profile that matters?
 Why is this Ly-alpha profile considered atypical?
 Why a symmetrical line profile should not be expected?
 It would be good to have some explanation about this too.

+Reply.
+In this paper it is the atypical line what matter.
+This is emphasized by the fact that this is the first time that models can reproduce the main features of this line.
+We have added some paragraphs.

 2) It is not clear what the physical motivation for using the models selected for the work and described in the text is.
 Why these models